 The Canon EOS-D30 and the Panasonic Lumix DMC-GH4 are two digital cameras that were officially introduced, respectively, in May 2000 and February 2014.
-The Canon D30 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (Canon D30) and a Four Thirds (GH4) sensor.
+The D30 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (D30) and a Four Thirds (GH4) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS-D30 and the Panasonic Lumix DMC-GH4?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon D30 and the Panasonic GH4.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (23 percent) than the Canon D30.
 Moreover, the GH4 is markedly lighter (25 percent) than the D30.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the D30 does not feature any corresponding weather-sealing.